SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/03-Basic-SQL-Queries.md

 # SQL Queries

-We use SQL queries to do any data operations on the database such as creating new tables, inserting records, retrieving records, modifying information and so on.
+We use SQL queries to perform any data operations on the database, such as creating new tables, inserting records, retrieving records, and modifying information.

 To create a database, type in the following command: